Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 - Policy Framework Specification.

-Q #7) How can you achieve loose coupling in SOA framework?
+Q #7) How can you achieve loose coupling in the SOA framework?

 OSB facilitates the same and resolves the issues between service clients and business systems.
 SOA uses web services as building blocks to accomplish enterprise integration and component re-usage through loose coupling.